spacetimeengineer/mupy/README.md

 ```

 3. Defines hardware by name and system-code.
+Alternativly you may place a .stl file path in the place of the system code.

 ```python